Full Open Letter

 Since then we’ve absolutely gone for it!
 We registered a company, and then a charity as Summer Festival Ltd. After a week we thought… nah! and came up with Festival One, and ran with that.
 Hundreds and hundreds of volunteers and years of collected wisdom.
 Away we went at warp speed.

-Four years later what have we learnt?
+Five years later what have we learnt?

 People love – really love – Festival One.
 We are continually being told how important Festival One is for this generation and future generations.
 We agree.
 We are setting out to steward Festival One well to ensure it endures.